 provide other reasonable assistance required by the Commonwealth to undertake mandatory incident reporting.

 Note to drafters: The ASDEFCON (Shortform Services) template has been developed specifically for low risk and low value service requirements and does not contemplate that deliverables will be provided which may contain problematic substances.
-Drafters are advised to contact their relevant procurement and contracting support officer if deliverables to be provided under the Contract may contain problematic substances.
+Drafters are advised to contact their relevant procurement and contracting support officer (to find your procurement and contracting support officer, use the Procurement and Contracting Help Desk Kiosk at: http://ibss/PublishedWebsite/LatestFinal/836F0CF2-84F0-43C2-8A34-6D34BD246B0D/Item/4CF28BCF-F8DE-4210-82A3-37CCF965EE98if deliverables to be provided under the Contract may contain problematic substances.

-To find your procurement and contracting support officer, seek commercial support here:

-http://ibss/PublishedWebsite/LatestFinal/836F0CF2-84F0-43C2-8A34-6D34BD246B0D/Item/4CF28BCF-F8DE-4210-82A3-37CCF965EE98.

 To the extent not inconsistent with the express requirements of the Contract, the Commonwealth may direct the Contractor to take specified measures that the Commonwealth considers reasonably necessary to comply with applicable legislation relating to work health and safety, including the WHS Legislation, in relation to the provision of the Services.
 The Contractor shall comply with the direction unless the Contractor demonstrates to the reasonable satisfaction of the Commonwealth that it is already complying with the WHS Legislation in relation to the matter to which the direction relates or the direction goes beyond what is reasonably necessary to achieve compliance with the WHS Legislation.